ekomsSavior/Green_plasma_ctf/README.md

 - Windows Shellcoding In-Depth: Jakeswiz (Church of Malware)
 - Hades Gate: Church of Malware
 - The Shellphone Sermon: JAKESWIZ

+## RESEARCH FINDINGS

+    Windows 10 builds (1803-22H2) maintain consistent EPROCESS offsets

+    Windows 11 24H2 (Build 26200) has structural changes preventing current shellcode

+    CFG (Control Flow Guard) may block the callback on newer builds

+    The symlink primitive (CVE-2022-37962) remains exploitable across all tested versions

+    Standard users cannot create sections in \BaseNamedObjects on Windows 10 22H2+ – this is a new DACL restriction

+## WORK IN PROGRESS — CALL FOR RESEARCH

+**The exploit fully works on Windows 10 1903.
+For Windows 11, the symlink primitive is confirmed, but the final SYSTEM shell is not yet achieved.
+If you have insights on:**

+    Windows 11 24H2 EPROCESS offsets

+    CFG bypass techniques for winlogon.exe callbacks

+    Alternative token stealing methods for newer builds

+Please open an issue or pull request.

 <img width="1983" height="793" alt="AE57B527-19A6-4BA8-8F23-6EB023A3FB56" src="https://github.com/user-attachments/assets/d5218154-cb30-494d-a4a1-5fe9455c468f" />